 How is mpox transmitted?

 Mpox is transmitted through close physical contact with someone who has the virus.
-This includes contact with skin rashes, body fluids (e.g. semen), sores and scabs.
-Some sores/scabs can be hidden, such as inside the mouth, throat, or rectal area.
-It can also spread through clothing, towels, and bedding.
+This includes contact with skin rashes, body fluids (such as semen), sores and scabs (which can be hidden, such as inside the mouth, throat or rectal area).
+It can also spread through clothing, towels and bedding.

 How is mpox treated?